Refugees in Indonesia

 As Indonesia did not sign the convention on the status of refugees and lacks any domestic legislations providing refugees rights, refugees in Indonesia do not have the right to employment, permanent residency or citizenship.

 As of 2020 there were 13,745 registered refugees temporarily living in Indonesia, most hoping for resettlement elsewhere.
 They live in precarious circumstances of poverty, unsanitary living conditions and no access to education.
 These circumstances have a negative effect on their health, including their mental health.

-The precarious circumstances that refugees live in in Indonesia is fueled by the refugees and migration policy of western governments.

 Demographics of refugees

 At the end of 2020, there were 13,745 refugees in Indonesia who had fled from 50 countries, the majority of them were from Afghanistan many are Rohingya.

 Legal rights of refugees

 Rights in Indonesia

 Indonesia is not a signatory to the 1951 Refugee Convention nor its 1967 Protocol, and there are no Indonesian laws that provide any rights to refugees.
-Consequently the Indonesian government does not perform any assessments of refugees' needs nor do they have any rights to access employment, start a business, or any pathway to get permanent residency or citizenship.
+Consequently, the Indonesian government does not perform any assessments of refugees' needs nor do they have any rights to access employment, start a business, or any pathway to get permanent residency or citizenship.
 Indonesia authorities are perceived to take an "attitude of tolerance" towards refugees.

 Registration in with United Nations High Commissioner for Refugees in Jakarta does provide refugees with asylum's seekers identification cards, which permits them to stay in Indonesia.
 The International Organization for Migration provides basic housing.

 In late 2016, the President of Indonesia signed a petition called “The Presidential Regulation on the Handling of Refugees”, stating that needs and safety information should fall under government's responsibility in the future.